butlerx/wetty/docs/flags.md

 `localhost` as the ssh host.

-If instead you wish to connect to a remote host you can specify the host with the `--sshhost` flag and pass the IP or DNS address of the host you want to connect to.
+If instead you wish to connect to a remote host you can specify the host with the `--ssh-host` flag and pass the IP or DNS address of the host you want to connect to.

 ## Default User

-You can specify the default user used to ssh to a host using the `--sshuser`.
+You can specify the default user used to ssh to a host using the `--ssh-user`.
 This user can overwritten by going to `http://yourserver:3000/wetty/ssh/<username>`.
 If this is left blank a user will be prompted to enter their username when they connect.